8 Advantages And 8 Disadvantages Of Menstrual Cups

 8. It may cause vaginal irritation or an allergic reaction

-While not very common, experiencing irritation or allergic reaction is possible.
+While not very common, experiencing irritation or allergic reactions is possible.
 Always wash your hands and menstrual cup well before and after use to prevent irritation.

 Additionally, boil the menstrual cup for the recommended amount of time at the beginning and end of each period and ensure to store the cup correctly and that it is completely dry when keeping it.